blalond/send-and-archive/README.md

 2. Archive the original message (if sending succeeds)
 3. Show a notification (if enabled in settings)

-**Note**: The toolbar button will be disabled when composing new messages (not replies or forwards), since there's no original message to archive.
+**Note**: The toolbar button will be disabled if:
+- You're composing a new message (not a reply or forward), since there's no original message to archive
+- No archive folder is configured in your Thunderbird settings

 ### Configuration